jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1a.md

 </div>

-<sup>11</sup> A country that has no mines of its own must draw its gold and silver from overseas, in the same way as one that has no vineyards must draw its wines from others.
+{{< s v="11" >}} A country that has no mines of its own must draw its gold and silver from overseas, in the same way as one that has no vineyards must draw its wines from others.

 It is unnecessary that the government's attention should be turned towards metals than towards wines.
 - A country that can buy wine will always get the wine it needs.